John Allnutt – Newsletter Editor, Archivist, and Co-Publicity Manager

 Nicola Winterton Hoag – Vice President, Wardrobe Mistress, and Social Events Manager

-Chrish Kresge – Play Selection Committee, One-Nighter Co-Manager
+Chrish Kresge – Artistic Liaison, Play Selection Committee, and Special Shows Co-Manager

 Chrish joined the Players in 1987, having been involved with community theatre for most of her adult life – acting, directing and producing in Cairo, Rabat, Kathmandu, Accra and Washington, DC.
 She served as President of The Maadi Community Players in Egypt, Chairman of the Ghana International Players and, in Morocco, revived the Very Little Theatre of Rabat.
-She directed BP’s Don’t Dress for Dinner, Bedside Manners, and Calendar Girls, and is co-producer of the much delayed production of The Audience now scheduled for March 2022.
+She directed BP’s Don’t Dress for Dinner, Bedside Manners, and Calendar Girls, and was co-producer of the much delayed presentation of The Audience in March 2022.
 Chrish believes in the power of community theatre to bring people together, allowing them to grow to their full potential in diverse ways.
 She has a strong commitment to theatre and especially to The British Players.
 Chrish makes her living as a Feldenkrais® practitioner.

-Sarah Leembruggen – Recording Secretary, Props Mistress, and Play Selection Committee
+Sarah Leembruggen – Recording Secretary, Corresponding Secretary, Props Mistress, and Play Selection Committee

 Sarah has been a member of The British Players since 1992.
-She has appeared on stage, worked backstage and produced several pantomimes and music halls, as well as directing Cinderella (2001).
-Sarah served on the BP board before moving to Frederick MD in 2005 where she lives with her husband Robert and their two children.
+She has appeared on stage, worked backstage and produced several pantomimes and music halls, and directed Cinderella (2001).
+Sarah served on the BP board before moving to Frederick MD in 2005 with her husband Robert and their two children.
 Sarah works for Frederick County Public Schools as an instructional assistant and is an active member of her school and children’s PTA’s, particularly the arts and theatre programs.
-Most recently, Sarah has worked with Endangered Species Theatre Project as costume coordinator for their teen company and is appearing in August in their production of Romeo and Juliet.
+Recently, Sarah worked with the Endangered Species Theatre Project as costume coordinator for their teen company as well as appearing as Lady Montague in their production of Romeo and Juliet.
 Sarah was last seen on stage with The Players as Pepper as part of the Salt and Pepper duo in The Wizard of Oz.

 Mike Lewis – President

 Mike joined the BEP in 1980 working in many back-stage roles through 1989, when his job took him away from Washington.
-After retiring in 2006 and returning to Maryland, Mike has been involved in some way in every BP production and designed sets for Bedside Manners, Something’s Afoot, Noises Off, and The Audience, and co-designed the set for The Mystery of Edwin Drood.
+After retiring in 2006 and returning to Maryland, Mike has been involved in some way in every BP production, and designed sets for Bedside Manners, Something’s Afoot, Noises Off, and The Audience, and co-designed the set for The Mystery of Edwin Drood.
 In 2008 he was elected to the Board, becoming the company’s Technical Director & Vice President, but now serves as President.
 As a board member, his primary objectives will be to maintain the Players emphasis on British Theatre and to further expand our niche role in the very competitive community theatre environment in which we now find ourselves.

 Matt Mills – Technical Director

 Matt is a web designer by day and sound designer by night.
-He has worked in many different technical theatre roles (even on stage once!) in over 55 productions in the past 10 years, after being bitten by the theatre bug.
+He has worked in many different technical theatre roles (even on stage once!) for over 55 productions in the past 10 years, after being bitten by the theatre bug.
 The 51st Old Time Music Hall was his first show with the Players and one of the first shows he worked on after leaving his Columbia, South Carolina theatre community behind.
-He enjoyed it enough to stick around for 9 more BP productions and is still counting.
+He enjoyed it enough to stick around for 12 more BP productions and is still counting.
 He was elected to the Board in 2018 and currently serves as Technical Director.
-Matt hopes to continue serving on the Board, contributing his technical expertise to BP’s operations and productions.
+Matt continues to serve on the Board, and contributes his technical expertise to BP’s operations and productions.

-Emilia O’Connor – Membership Secretary, Outreach and Diversity Manager, and Co-Box Office Administrator
+Emilia O’Connor – Membership Secretary, Outreach and Diversity Co-Manager, and Co-Box Office Administrator

 Emilia has been a BP member since the times when we were still at the Embassy.
 More often than not, you will see her involved in Panto or helping out wherever she can.
 Aside from directing a Panto for BP, she has worn practically every theatre “hat” having been an actor, director/asst. director, teacher, stage manager, vocal coach, and techie, among others.
 She started at an early age with Imagination Stage (Bethesda Academy of Performing Arts) and went on to NYU’s Playwrights Horizons Studio.
-She is a co-founder and artist for ArtStream, Inc., where she was on the board for almost a decade, and has served on the BP board as Membership and Membership Outreach Secretary, having previously assisted with Publicity.
+She is a co-founder and artist for ArtStream, Inc., where she was on the board for almost a decade.
+Emilia now serves on the BP board as Membership and Membership Outreach Secretary, having previously assisted with Publicity.
 She is also a Special Educator for Montgomery County Public Schools.